lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [SeealsoUnit](#T-Vsxmd-Units-SeealsoUnit 'Vsxmd.Units.SeealsoUnit')class.
+Initializes a new instance of the [SeealsoUnit](#T-Vsxmd-Units-SeealsoUnit 'Vsxmd.Units.SeealsoUnit') class.

 ##### Parameters